-Determine exact position before removing the backing paper on the decal.
+Determine the exact position for the decal before removing the backing paper.
+If possible, align the decal with an edge on the machine.

-- 1. Peel the decal off the backing sheet. - 2.
-Align the decal with an edge on the machine if possible. - 3.
-Starting on one edge, carefully press the center of the exposed sticky backing in place, smoothing it out as you work from one side to the other. - 4.
-Use a squeegee, credit card or similar to smooth it out.
-Work from one end of the decal to the other end.

-Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.
+- 1. Peel the decal off the backing paper. - 2.
+Position the decal above the location where it is being applied to the machine. - 3.
+Starting at one edge, carefully press the center of the exposed sticky-backing in place, smoothing it out as you work from one side to the other. - Use an appropriate tool to smooth out the decal, working from one end to the other.
+Small air pockets can be pierced with a pin and smoothed out using a piece of the decal backing paper.